 You can also use the Book Creator App and if your learners have iPads, you would simply share the template using AirDrop.

 If you would like to create this same template using Google Slides, that would be very easy to do.
-If you are short on time or just don't want to go through the trouble, I have the slide templates over on my website that you can download for $5.
+If you are short on time or just don't want to go through the trouble, I have the slide templates over on my website if you are interested.
 Check them out or create your own.
-Documenting their learning throughout the process is an important part of Genius Hour and should be made a priority.
+Documenting learning throughout the process is an important part of Genius Hour and should be made a priority.

 Summer is the perfect time to begin thinking through what Genius Hour will look like in your classroom.
 Creating a system that runs itself will allow you the time to make connections, create relationships, and weave standards and life ready skills into the projects that your students are working on.

 For more information, please visit my Genius Hour Page over on my website.